Our Autumn Years Not Golden But Interesting

 The elderly are often seen as physical and mental “basket cases” –– pathetic and ridiculous.
 They face a medical profession that lacks patience, young people who lack tolerance and families who patronize them.

 Not funny, right?
 But what if the elderly “do not go gentle into that good night” and instead come out swinging?
-That’s what the feisty elderly people do in the droll new book of cartoons and aphorisms, “Our Autumn Years: Not Golden But Interesting.”
+That’s what the feisty elderly people do in the droll new book of cartoons and aphorisms,

-Drawing on his medical background and the skills of top cartoonists, Art Hartz shows the elderly have the same variation, complexity and novelty as everyone else –– except in larger doses.
+Drawing on his medical background and the skills of top cartoonists, Dr. Hartz shows the elderly have the same variation, complexity and novelty as everyone else –– except in larger doses.
 Anyone with interest in aging should enjoy this insightful, spirited and compassionate humor book.

 Winners and Losers